Cal Murphy

-Cal Murphy (March 12, 1932 – February 18, 2012) was a Canadian football coach, general manager and scout, most notably for the Winnipeg Blue Bombers of the Canadian Football League.
+Cal Murphy (March 12, 1932 – February 18, 2012) was a Canadian professional football coach, general manager and scout, most notably for the Winnipeg Blue Bombers of the Canadian Football League.
 In his career as a coach and/or general manager, he led various teams to nine Grey Cup championships, earning a spot in the Canadian Football Hall of Fame.
 In his retirement years he spent some time as a scout for the Indianapolis Colts of the National Football League.